Volcanic crater lake

-A volcanic crater lake is a lake in a crater that was formed by explosive activity or a collapse during a volcanic eruption.
+A volcanic crater lake, or simply crater lake, is a lake in a crater that was formed by explosive activity or a collapse during a volcanic eruption.
+Water from various sources accumulates in the crater to form the crater lake.

 Formation

 Lakes in calderas fill large craters formed by the collapse of a volcano during an eruption.
+Rain, snow and ice melt, and groundwater accumulate in the calderas to form crater lakes.
+These lakes are often cold, freshwater lakes, but may also be warm and highly acidic, due to hydrothermal nature of their origin.

-Lakes in maars fill medium-sized craters where an eruption deposited debris around a vent.
+Lakes in maars (low-profile volcanoes, below the level of the surrounding terrain), fill medium-sized craters where an eruption deposited debris around a vent.

 Crater lakes form as the created depression, within the crater rim, is filled by water.
 The water may come from precipitation, groundwater circulation (often hydrothermal fluids in the case of volcanic craters) or melted ice.
 Its level rises until an equilibrium is reached between the rates of incoming and outgoing water.
 Sources of water loss singly or together may include evaporation, subsurface seepage, and, in places, surface leakage or overflow when the lake level reaches the lowest point on its rim.
 At such a saddle location, the upper portion of the lake is contained only by its adjacent natural volcanic dam; continued leakage through or surface outflow across the dam can erode its included material, thus lowering lake level until a new equilibrium of water flow, erosion, and rock resistance is established.
 If the volcanic dam portion erodes rapidly or fails catastrophically, the occurrence produces a breakout or outburst flood.
 With changes in environmental conditions over time, the occurrence of such floods is common to all natural dam types.

 These lakes may become soda lakes, many of which are associated with active tectonic and volcanic zones.